Ruby McCollum: Aftermath

 The case has haunted people, in part because of Judge Adams's gag order.
-Some commentators said the silences were to keep quiet the fact that there had been some white participation in Sam McCollum's illegal bolita operations, source of untaxed money to help finance the participants’ businesses in town.
+Some commentators said the silences were to keep quiet the fact that there had been white participation in Sam McCollum's illegal bolita operations, a source of untaxed money to help finance the participants’ businesses in town.

 As Judge Adams upheld prosecutor's objections during the trial, the defense attorney Cannon was prevented from introducing most of the evidence related to Adams' sexual abuse of McCollum.
-She was allowed, however, to testify to being forced to have Adams' baby.
+She was allowed, however, to testify to being forced to have Adams's baby.

 This was the first time that a black woman had testified to a white man's paternity of her child and other circumstances of her defense.
 This established the trial as a landmark case, since no other black woman who had shot and killed a white man had ever been allowed to testify in her own defense.

-In the 21st century, new non-fiction and fiction books continue to be published about McCollum and the case.

-C. Arthur Ellis, Jr. published a compiled and edited transcript of the trial in 2003, with a revised edition in 2007.
-His associated commentary describes the importance of this trial in the history of civil rights as the first time that an African-American woman testified in court against a white man to say that he had forced sex upon her, and testified to his paternity of their child.
-Until this time, Ellis claims, African-American women were afforded no protection under the law for rape by a white man.
-Ellis said he published the transcript because many scholars had mistakenly said that McCollum did not testify at her trial; they had noted that the court upheld most of the objections of the prosecution to introducing testimony about the abusive relationship.
-A 2014 episode of the Investigation Discovery show A Crime to Remember, "The Shot Doctor," perpetuated this error.